Who has played the most times in the quarter-finals in World Cup history?

 No luck at Goodison

 Brazil went into the 1966 World Cup hoping to become the first team to lift the trophy three times in a row.
 But the much-fancied Brazilians, with stars like Pelé, Garrincha and Jairzinho, struggled to get into their stride.
 Holed up at the Lymm hotel in Warrington, Brazil played all three of their group games in Liverpool at Everton’s Goodison ground.
 After beating Bulgaria 2-0 in the opening game, they lost 3-1 to Hungary meaning they had to beat Portugal in the third and final game.
 A crowd of almost 60,000 watched Eusébio’s Portugal run Brazil ragged in a fiercely-fought game.
 It ended 3-1 and Vicente Feola’s side were out - the only time Brazil have been knocked out of the World Cup at the group stage.

 Brazil finished top of Group C after beating all three of their rivals: Scotland, Sweden and Costa Rica.
 They drew Maradona’s Argentina in the Round of 16 but the ball just wouldn’t enter for them.
 They struck the woodwork three times before Maradona released Claudio Caniggia to fire in the game’s only goal with less than 10 minutes remaining.

 *Spain 82 was the last World Cup to feature a second group stage.
 From Mexico 86, the format was changed with teams qualifying from the group stage to the Round of 16, then the quarter finals, semi-finals and final.

-**Uruguay 1930, the first edition of the World Cup, featured four groups with the winners of each advancing directly to the semi-finals - technically-speaking, this group stage can be considered the quarter final round.
+**Uruguay 1930, the first edition of the World Cup, featured four groups with the winners of each advancing directly to the semi-finals - so technically-speaking, this group stage can be considered the quarter-final round.